Latex paint is too thick for a sprayer and you must thin it or it will clog the sprayer of the nozzle.

 - While stirring with a turning stick, ensure to press at the bottom of the container so the bottom of the paint mixes too.

-5. Test The Mixture
+4. Test the Mixture

-If You Over-thin Latex Paint:
+What Happens if You Over-thin Latex Paint?

 1. The Paint Color Will Get Lighter